dreamcatcher-tech/network/Inbox/2024-11-14 1819 who is the tip interface even for.md

 ? can this be used to send snapshots around the place ?

-options:
-- trail has a special

 When doing remote writes, the binary data is written to a git object in the local repo, then the hash is transferred, then re-read as a local object on the far side.
-Might be transferring a temporary file system.
+Might be transferring a temporary file system, or just files named in the dedicated network branch.